Fixed Deposit vs Recurring Deposit: Which is the Better Choice?

 FDs, on the other hand, due to their lump sum nature, necessitate a higher minimum investment, which could be ideal for individuals with more substantial savings or windfalls.
 As you consider your investment approach, you might find that an option like the Kotak 811 0 Balance Account Opening caters to the flexibility you desire while minimising the entry barrier.

-5. Premature withdrawal
+5. Premature Withdrawal

 Both RDs and FDs come with penalty clauses for early withdrawals.
 However, FDs might have more substantial charges associated with premature closure.
 This consideration is vital if you anticipate needing access to your funds before the agreed-upon tenure.
 The penalty can vary based on the bank and the specific terms of the deposit, so it's essential to carefully review these details before making a decision.